 10.7 A METHOD FOR CREATING A SPACE-TIME-ORIENTED RECEPTIVE FIELD.
 (A) A pair of spatial receptive fields, displaced in the x direction, is shown at the top.
 The response of the neuron on the left is delayed and then added to the response of the neuron on the right.
-(B) The (t, x) receptive field of the output neuron in panel (A).
-The temporal response of the neuron on the right.
+(B) The (t,x) receptive field of the output neuron in panel (A).
+The temporal response of the neuron on the left is delayed compared to the temporal response of the neuron on the right.
 The combination of spatial displacement and temporal delay yields an output neuron whose receptive field is oriented in space-time.